HKBU-DavidLo/COMP7300_Project/readme.md

+# Hugo: Added 2FA SMS function (but disabled for now), please refer to console for the verification code.
+If the user is not initilized with a code, you can add it in the admin page USERS-->Codes
 # COMP7300 project source code
 # development stage: python manage.py runserver -> http://localhost:8000/trader
 # Kenny : Install the require module